Oslandia/qgis-constrained-settings/README.md

 `/usr/qgis/svg` in the user settings and to `/global/qgis/svg` in the global settings then the startup script will change the `searchPathsForSVG` to `/global/qgis/svg, /usr/qgis/svg` in the user settings.
 The startup script will also remove duplicates.

+The section `propertyValuesToRemove` includes the values that will be removed from the user settings by the startup script.
+With the above example the startup script will remove the value `/net0/share/qgis/svg` from the `searchPathsForSVG` property's values if it exists.
+`propertyValuesToRemove` is not to be confused with `propertiesToRemove`.
+The latter deals with the removal of properties, while the former deals with the removal of property values.

 Notes: